9brada6/tabs-with-posts/development.md

 - Make article blocks display flex, column direction?

 - Add a way to for each article block to display an image, even if it's not set.

+- Add in manual testing that each article block must have all components setting must be in same order.
+Add in test, to test each article block style meta and title for before/after space.
+Usually nothing should have before after space, because text-decoration might get applied.
+- Add in manual that each article block should have word-wrap: break-word where is necessary, including in the title and meta.

 ### ✅ Todo Documentation